secar600/secar-documents/source/extended_gas_target.rst

 .. figure:: Figures/Fill_mode.PNG
    :width: 50 %

    The schematics of :code:`fill` mode of operation.
+Image courtesy of Brandon Ewert.

 6. :code:`Run` mode of operation: in this mode of operation, the control software closes :code:`V3` and :code:`V6` or :code:`V7`, whichever was being used.
 All other valves have the same state as they had in the :code:`fill` mode. :code:`V2` and :code:`V12` valves remain open to establish flow (see :numref:`Run_mode`). :code:`MF4` should be adjusted to deliver the desired flow to the gas target and to keep the gas target pressure steady.
 Gas is recirculating through the system.
 Only in this mode of operation, the PIPS detectors inside the extended gas target can be biased only after the :code:`reset` button on the operation mode section of the control page is clicked and if the oxygen level is below :math:`0.4 \%`, and :code:`SCR_BTS34:CMG_D1465K` (G11) and :code:`SCR_BTS34:CMG_D1465M` (G13) capacitance manometer gauges are reading below 25 Torr and 10 mTorr, respectively.